ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week3/index.md

   - ![Image](../images/ssh-keygen.png)

 **Write down in notes:**
-The `ssh-keygen` command generates a public-private key pair; use the `cat` command to print out the content to each of these files.
-Include the two screenshots in the doc.
+The `ssh-keygen` command generates a public-private key pair; use the `cat` command to print out the content of the public key only.
+Include the screenshot in the doc.

 #### Step 2 SSH Copy ID